Sons of the Forest: Reception

+Early Access

 IGN said that "Sons of the Forest takes everything its predecessor did well and does it a little bit better," including the improved AI, larger map, and graphics, but noted poor performance optimization and an unfinished story.

-GamingBolt stated that Sons of the Forest is "exciting, immersive, and beautiful (...) extremely scary and absolutely packed with content", thus claiming the game was a success and "absolutely worth your time" despite not being complete as of its Early Access release - ultimately calling it "Greatness in Progress".
+GamingBolt, stated that Sons of the Forest is "exciting, immersive, and beautiful (...) extremely scary and absolutely packed with content", thus claiming the game was a success and "absolutely worth your time," despite not being complete as of its Early Access release - ultimately calling it "Greatness in Progress".

+Full Release

+Leana Hafer of IGN wrote that that the 1.0 release of Sons of the Forest "improved in just about every way upon its predecessor," praising the game's story and sense of tension as well as noting that the full release was better optimized than the early access version.

+Writing for Rock Paper Shotgun, Matt Cox stated that the game's setting was its strongest point but found combat lacking and the sense of progression limited by quests required to advance the plot.